JasonLeisure/games/README.md

 ### Updates to files 10/11/2023 Added in new game Hangman.
+Added in Perlin Noise Generator to animations vanilla folder.

 ### Updates to files 10/10/2023 Added new title to Minesweep think this is visually better.